Sudan braces for up to 200,000 fleeing Ethiopia fighting

 Ethiopia’s federal government and Tigray’s regional government, the Tigray People's Liberation Front, blame each other for starting the conflict.
 Each regards the other as illegal.
 The TPLF dominated Ethiopia's ruling coalition for years before Abiy came to office in 2018 but has since broken away while accusing the prime minister's administration of targeting and marginalizing its officials.

-It remains difficult for diplomats, experts and others to very either side’s claims about the fighting.
+Ethiopia's army chief, Gen. Birhanu Jula, said the federal forces based in Tigray had been encircled for five days and “denied food and water” before breaking out and launching a counteroffensive, the Ethiopian News Agency reported.

+It remained difficult to verify either side’s claims.
+And now some Ethiopian journalists are being arrested, the Ethiopian Human Rights Commission said, calling it a “worrying development.”

-Experts have compared this to an inter-state conflict, with each side heavily armed and well-trained.
-The Tigray region has an estimated quarter-million various armed fighters, and of the Ethiopian military's six mechanized divisions, four are based in Tigray.
+Experts have compared the fighting to an inter-state conflict, with each side heavily armed.
+The Tigray region has an estimated quarter-million fighters, along with four of the Ethiopian military's six mechanized divisions.
 That's a legacy of Ethiopia's long border war with Eritrea, which made peace after Abiy came to power but remains at bitter odds with the TPLF.

-The Tigray president on Tuesday accused Eritrea of attacking his region at the request of Ethiopia, saying that "the war has now progressed to a different stage,” he said.
-Eritrean officials have not responded to requests for comment.
+The Tigray president has accused Eritrea of attacking at the request of Ethiopia, saying “the war has now progressed to a different stage.”
+Ethiopia's defense minister, Kenea Yadeta, on Wednesday called that “a complete lie.”

-Under growing pressure, at least 6,000 Ethiopian refugees have crossed the now-closed border into Sudan, the state-run SUNA news agency there reported late Tuesday.
-The agency, citing unidentified officials, said that over 200,000 Ethiopians were expected to cross into Sudan in the coming days.
+Eritrean officials have not responded to requests for comment, but Information Minister Yemane Gebremeskel tweeted that the foreign minister and presidential adviser met in Khartoum with Sudan's Gen. Abdel-Fattah Burhan, the head of the sovereign council, and Prime Minister Abdalla Hamdok and delivered a message from Eritrean President Isaias Afwerki.

+There were no details of the message, but the officials discussed “current developments” in Ethiopia, the minister said.

 Comments